3KUdelta/Solar_WiFi_Weather_Station/README.md

 https://www.instructables.com/id/Solar-Powered-WiFi-Weather-Station-V20/
 Authors of the base code: Keith Hungerford and Debasish Dutta - Excellent work, gentlemen!

-## BLYNK UPDATE to new Version.
-Please use new Blynk:
+## BLYNK UPDATE!
+Move now to new Version!
+Running Blynk legacy will drain your battery and your device will stop working.
+Please update to new Blynk (free version works very well).
 1. Create new Blynk account (https://blynk.io) Top right.
 2. Add new template (see example below)
 3. Add new device using your new template